irfanariyaz/final-project/README.md

 # Responsive website
- A Responsive wensite with 2 breakpoints
+ A Responsive website with 2 breakpoints.